 When planning your deployment, consider the following security and firewall settings:

-- Configure security policies (rules) to enable a one-way connection to the license server and two-way connections between the Broker and the various Domain Managers.
+- Configure security policies (rules) to enable a two-way connections between the Broker and the various Domain Managers.
 For communication between Managers across firewalls, plan on opening a hole in the firewall for the Smart Assurance communications.
 Certain UDP and TCP ports must be opened for proper communications:

 - Broker: Port 426